-I really enjoy washing dishes and cleaning the kitchen after eating.
+I enjoy washing dishes and cleaning the kitchen after eating.
 Seeing the kitchen and dining area after it’s all done is satisfying.

 “Have you eaten your rice porridge?
 Then you had better wash your bowl.”